gangelop/skype-notify/README.md

 3. Open skype.
 Go to "options" (`CTRL+o`).
 Select the "Notifications" tab.
 Click "Advanced View"

 4. Check the box that says "Execute the following script on any event:".
-In it's input field you need to enter the following:
+In its input field you need to enter the following:
 `<path_to_script>/skype-notify.sh "%type" "%sskype" "%sname" "%smessage" "%fname" "%fpath" "%fsize`
 So, if for example you cloned this repo inside `~/git`, the above should look like:
 `~/git/skype-notify/skype-notify.sh "%type" "%sskype" "%sname" "%smessage" "%fname" "%fpath" "%fsize"`